hakan-ronngren/cloud-db/README.md

 image-factory/build.sh
 ```

-## Set it all up
+## Start a test VM

-In the `test-local` directory, create a copy of `main.tf.template`, called `main.tf`.
-Edit it to suit your setup.

-Then run these commands to start up a test instance:
+The `test-local` directory contains Terraform code to include this module locally.
+Just create a copy of `main.tf.template` called `main.tf`, and edit it to suit your setup.
+Then you can run these commands to start up a test instance:

 ```bash
 cd test-local